 The most basic plan supports PHP, comes with email, and includes a free domain for subscription contracts lasting at least a year.

 You can, however, upgrade to either of the more expensive options if you're creating multiple websites, need additional storage or processing power, or want a free SSL certificate.
 You can get any of the plans on a Linux or Windows-based server.

-GoDaddy also offers more premium shared hosting plans aimed at small businesses, though you might consider these if you just want a more robust hosting package without springing for a VPS plan or dedicated server.
+GoDaddy's higher level shared hosting plans are aimed at small businesses, though you might consider these if you just want a more robust hosting package without springing for a VPS plan or dedicated server.

 WordPress is the most popular content management systems (CMS) in use.
 As such, GoDaddy offers a number of plans catering to those who are powering their sites with WordPress.

 If purchasing a WordPress hosting option, you can choose from the four plans on offer.
 Plans vary primarily on the number of websites you're hosting, the amount of storage you get, and the maximum number of visitors to your site on a monthly basis.

 More expensive options also come with extras such as search engine optimization (SEO) tools, staging areas so you can test changes before they go live, security tools, SSL certificates, and site management tools.

 What makes the WordPress plans different from any of the other hosting options (which you could use to host WordPress sites too) is the inclusion of WordPress-specific themes and plugins, as well as regular and automatic updates of the WordPress core so that you don't have to take care of this.

 If you host and manage multiple WordPress sites on your GoDaddy account, you have the option of purchasing a custom management dashboard that allows you to handle everything from a centralized location.